 It is clear, however, that the development of MAPs is exceptionally challenging in the case of nuclear materials, because of the complexity of the combined exposure, often under load, to irradiation, temperature and chemicals (fluids), with the subsequent difficulty of integrating the rapid and iterative evaluation of these effects on a single automated platform, using indicators of long-term degradation resistance that are far from obvious to identify.
 Modelling and digital techniques are clearly of crucial importance here, as well, and here, too, advances can be made incrementally, by focusing on specific problems or techniques and then progressively integrating different aspects.
-It is also possible to start from the collaboration with MAPs that are under development for materials under extreme conditions, though not including irradiation, and work towards adaptation for nuclear needs.
+A promising pathway consists to start from the collaboration with MAPs that are under development for materials under extreme conditions, though not including irradiation, and work towards adaptation for nuclear needs.

-While the goal may appear science-fictional, it is nevertheless essential that nuclear materials scientists do not lag behind and strive to make use of these new methodologies, adapting them to their specific needs, because no-one else will do this for them.
+While the goal may appear science-fictional, it is nevertheless essential that nuclear materials scientists do not lag behind and strive to make use of these new methodologies, adapting them to their specific needs and possibilities, because no-one else will do this for them.
 The potential benefits that these emerging materials science approaches may bring are tremendous in terms of reducing costs and times towards the much needed nuclear innovation.
 The development of a "nuclear MAP", similarly to the "nuclear materials test-beds", is a challenge that only close collaboration at European level may have the chance of tackling.
-Like in the case of test-beds, such MAPs, dedicated to materials for harsh operating conditions, may then also serve other energy technologies and would maintain the long tradition of nuclear applications to be the crucible for materials of wider application than just nuclear [198,199,200,201,202].
+Like in the case of test-beds, such MAPs, dedicated to materials for harsh operating conditions, may then also serve other energy technologies and would maintain the long tradition of nuclear applications to be the crucible for materials of wider application than just nuclear [202,203,204,205,206].

 It is also clear that one of the main challenging aspects of nuclear MAP is that the performance of materials under irradiation needs to be explored.
-Here, irradiation with charged particles, which would be of questionable use for qualification, is probably the only convenient method.
+Here, irradiation with charged particles (ions, protons, electrons ...), which is probably of questionable use for qualification, is likely to be the only convenient method.
 Charged particle irradiation is significantly faster and cheaper than neutron irradiation and enables variables such as temperature and dose to be more easily varied and controlled (not so dose-rate, though).
 This enables a wider spectrum of parameters to be more affordably explored compared to neutron irradiation, although at the price of only affecting a surface-close layer of material.
 The latter limits the possibility of characterization to a few microstructural examination techniques, which need to characterize more than bulk properties.
-Thus, mechanical properties cannot be assessed using the same approaches as for neutron-irradiated materials.
-Moreover, contrary to bulk-techniques for mechanical testing, no good practices are fully established for those applicable to charged-particle irradiated specimens, e.g., nanoindentation [149,203].
-Finally, serious issues of transferability to neutrons exist, because charged particles are injected at higher dose rate, have different energy spectrum, generally produce damage gradients in a limited penetration thickness and often inject foreign species, including impurities [204,205,206,207,208,209,210].
-Thus, theoretical and modelling work to ensure transferability, and a clear definition of suitable protocols, though already started [211]. is still needed in order for charged particles to become fully usable screening tools, to be integrated in nuclear MAPs.
+Thus, mechanical properties cannot be assessed using the same approaches as for neutronirradiated materials.
+Moreover, contrary to bulk-techniques for mechanical testing, no good practices are fully established for those applicable to charged-particle irradiated specimens, e.g., nanoindentation [154,207].
+Finally, serious issues of transferability to neutrons exist, because charged particles are injected at higher dose rate, have different energy spectrum, generally produce damage gradients in a limited penetration thickness and often inject foreign species, including impurities [208,209,210,211,212,213,214].
+Thus, theoretical and modelling work to ensure transferability, and a clear definition of suitable protocols for charged particle irradiation, though already started [215], is still needed in order for these irradiation means to become fully usable as screening tools, to be integrated in nuclear MAPs.